Somafet/onboardjs/packages/plugins/posthog/README.md

 | `onboarding_error`          | An error occurs within the OnboardJS engine.                         | `error_message`, `error_stack`, `current_step_id`                           |
 | `onboarding_experiment_exposed` | A user is exposed to a variant of a configured feature flag.     | `experiment_flag`, `variant`                                                |

-## 📊 Shareable PostHog Dashboards

-To get you started with analysis immediately, we've included pre-built dashboard templates.

-1. Go to your PostHog project's **Dashboards** page.
-2. Click the **"New dashboard"** button and select **"Import dashboard"** from the dropdown.
-3. Copy the JSON content from one of the files in the [`dashboards/`](https://github.com/Soma-ch/onboardjs/tree/main/packages/plugin-posthog/dashboards) directory of this plugin.
-4. Paste the JSON into the import modal and click **"Import"**.

-**Available Dashboards:**

-*   **Onboarding Funnel Analysis:** A top-level view of your entire onboarding funnel, from start to completion, with step-by-step drop-off rates.
-*   **Churn & Abandonment Analysis:** Deep dive into where and why users are abandoning your flow.
-*   **Experiment Performance:** Compare the performance of different onboarding variants when running A/B tests.

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](https://github.com/Soma-ch/onboardjs/blob/main/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.